For those of us who love our chickens and their endearing little ways, the difference between a chicken and hen might seem like a ‘no-brainer.

 So there you have it!
 Chicken terms and what they mean.
-You will know understand a hen Vs a chicken and what the differences are.
+You will know to understand a hen Vs. a chicken and what the differences are.

-As chicken aficionados we don’t think twice about using these terms, but they can lead to some confusion with non-chicken folks.
+We don’t think twice about using these terms as chicken aficionados, but they can lead to some confusion with non-chicken folks.

 Did we miss any other common chicken words?
 Let us know in the comments section below…